Great Southern Land Or Team Loco on the Overland Track – Tasmania, Sept 2005 INDUSTRY NEWS – Military Gear Grand Opening

 It has been worn as part of a layered ensemble of warm clothing.
 Starting with merino wool base layer, modesty layer (shirt and pants), puff jacket, fleece jacket (or softshells), and eVent hardshell.

-Obviously, because of it’s lower fill weight, the jacket is lighter in weight than it’s bigger brother the Happy Jacket I’ve reviewed previously.
+Obviously, because of its lower fill weight, the jacket is lighter in weight than its bigger brother the Happy Jacket I’ve reviewed previously.
 But since it’s intended to be used in a suite of layers, it doesn’t need to be as big as the Happy Jacket to allow for the other layers it’s to be worn in conjunction with.

 Actual use has been in such lovely places as Chicago, New York and Washington DC in the middle of their recent blizzard season just after Christmas 2010 and January 2011.
 For those of you who have never had the pleasure, Chicago was a great city, but the first intersection I crossed as a pedestrian, I fully (instantly and rather painfully I might add) understood the nickname of “The Windy City” it has earned.
 Temperatures were approximately -10degC, not allowing for wind.
 For an Aussie acclimatised for a Queensland summer, it felt like a glacier was about 10 klicks off, and getting closer every minute.
 It was that cold, the damn great lake whose shores that Chicago sits on had actually frozen.